ricardobcl/HTML5-Speedy-Video-Extension/README.md

 2. **Open Extension Builder**

-    Enable developer options in safari and then open the Extension Builder in the menu "Develop"
+    Enable developer options in safari and then open the Extension Builder in the menu `Develop`
     ([here's](https://developer.apple.com/library/safari/documentatio n/Tools/Co
     nceptual/SafariExtensionGuide/UsingExtensionBuilder/UsingExtensionBuil
     der.html) a quick visual guide).
-Then you click on the "+" buttom and select "Add Extension..." and select the folder **HTML5 Speedy Video.safariextension** of this project.
-Finally, just click "Install" in the top right corner to install the extension.
+Then you click on the `+` button and select `Add Extension...` and select the folder `HTML5 Speedy Video.safariextension` of this project.
+Finally, just click `Install` in the top right corner to install the extension.

 ![Safari Extension Builder](screenshots/safari_ext_builder.png)